ivangfr/springboot-graphql-databases/README.md

 ## Goal

 The goal of this project is to explore [GraphQL](https://graphql.org).
-In order to do it, we will implement three
-micro-services: `author-book-api`, `author-book-client` and `book-review-api`.
+In order to do it, we will implement three micro-services (discoverable by an `eureka-server`): `author-book-api`, `author-book-client` and `book-review-api`.

 ### author-book-api

-Spring-boot application to handle authors and books.
+Spring-boot application that handles authors and books.
 It exposes a GraphQL endpoint and traditional REST endpoints.
-It uses [MySQL](https://www.mysql.com) as storage.
-It communicates with `book-review-api` to get book reviews.
-The link between `author-book-api` and `book-review-api` is the `ISBN` of the book.
+`author-book-api` uses [MySQL](https://www.mysql.com) as storage and communicates with `book-review-api` to get book reviews.
+It's used [Feign](https://github.com/OpenFeign/feign) to create easily a client for `book-review-api` and [Hystrix](https://github.com/Netflix/Hystrix) (latency and fault tolerance library) to deal with situations when `book-review-api` is down.
+The book `ISBN` value is what connects books stored in `author-book-api` with the ones stored in `book-review-api`.

 ### book-review-api

-Spring-boot application to handle books and their reviews.
+Spring-boot application that handles books and their reviews.
 It only exposes a GraphQL endpoint and uses [MongoDB](https://www.mongodb.com) as storage.

 ### author-book-client